 Beginning in late January, this festival highlights some 30 different European films at various cinemas in the city centre.
 You may even meet some of the stars, directors and producers (various venues; website)

-Week before Ash Wednesday
+The week before Ash Wednesday

 St. Matthew‘s Fair (Matějská pouť)